FERS Retirement Explained: Your Complete Guide to Federal Employee Benefits

 Vesting in TSP

-You’re immediately vested in your own contributions and agency matching contributions.
+You’re immediately vested in your own contributions and agency-matched contributions.
 However, you must complete 3 years of federal service (2 years for Congressional employees) to be vested in the automatic 1% agency contributions.

 Real-World FERS Retirement Examples